nickmoline/nickmoline.github.io/source/_posts/2020-08-30-welcome-to-nickmolinecom.blade.md

    - Jekyll
    - Coding
 ---
 For several years, I've had 2 separate personal sites, [NickMoline.com](https://www.nickmoline.com), which for many years was a single page portfolio page which contained nothing but a short bio of me, links to various social media profiles of mine, and a link to [nick.pro](https://www.nick.pro) which was my blog.
-The portfolio page was a simple responsive HTML page (you can see [an archive of this page here]({{ site.url }}{% link nickmolinecom.html %})), while the blog was running on WordPress and contained my musings on a variety of topics.
+The portfolio page was a simple responsive HTML page, while the blog was running on WordPress and contained my musings on a variety of topics.

 Over time though, both of these sites languished.
 I posted to nick.pro only about once per year (_I missed 2018 entirely, with only a single post in 2019_), and nickmoline.com I ignored so long I didn't even realize it had been down for a long time until @emil10001 pointed out that my portfolio page was completely down.
 Upon investigation, I noticed that it had actually been down for at least a year, and the last commit to the repo was [on September 1, 2016](https://github.com/nickmoline/nickmoline.github.io/commit/c0234b8c9205ada794d70e1a043a40cb16644533) and consisted of only the [Keybase](https://keybase.io/nickmoline) verification file for the domain.
 The last substantial content commits to the page was [in January, 2014](https://github.com/nickmoline/nickmoline.github.io/commit/ef5ad46df31bece8aad76f6bbae4e890cdb86d64).